-But these Socialist and Communist publications contain also a critical element.
+But these Socialist and Communist writings contain also a critical element.
 They attack every principle of existing society.
-Hence they are full of the most valuable materials for the enlightenment of the working class.
-The practical measures proposed in them-such as the abolition of the distinction between town and country, of the family, of the carrying on of industries for the account of private individuals, and of the wage system, the proclamation of social harmony, the conversion of the functions of the State into a mere superintendence of production, all these proposals point solely to the disappearance of class antagonisms which were, at that time, only just cropping up, and which, in these publications, are recognised in their earliest indistinct and undefined forms only.
-These proposals, therefore, are of a purely Utopian character.
+Hence, they are full of the most valuable materials for the enlightenment of the working class.
+The practical measures proposed in them- such as the abolition of the distinction between town and country; abolition of the family, of private gain and of the wage-system; the proclamation of social harmony; the conversion of the functions of the state into a mere superintendence of production- all these proposals point solely to the disappearance of class antagonisms which were at that time only just cropping up, and which in these publications are recognized in their earliest, indistinct, and undefined forms only.
+These proposals, therefore, are of a purely utopian character.

 The significance of Critical-Utopian Socialism and Communism bears an inverse relation to historical development.
-In proportion as the modern class struggle develops and takes definite shape, this fantastic standing apart from the contest, these fantastic attacks on it, lose all practical value and all theoretical justification.
-Therefore, although the originators of these systems were, in many respects, revolutionary, their disciples have, in every case, formed mere reactionary sects.
-They hold fast by the original views of their masters, in opposition to the progressive historical development of the proletariat.
+In proportion as the modern class struggle develops and takes definite shape this fantastic standing apart from the contest, these fantastic attacks on it, lose all practical value and all theoretical justification.
+Therefore, although the originators of these systems were in many respects revolutionary, their disciples have in every case formed mere reactionary sects.
+They hold fast by the original views of their masters in opposition to the progressive historical development of the proletariat.
 They, therefore, endeavour, and that consistently, to deaden the class struggle and to reconcile the class antagonisms.
-They still dream of experimental realisation of their social Utopias, of founding isolated "phalanstères" of establishing "Home Colonies", of setting up a "Little Icaria"-duodecimo editions of the New Jerusalem-and to realise all these castles in the air, they are compelled to appeal to the feelings and purses of the bourgeois.
-By degrees they sink into the category of the reactionary conservative Socialists depicted above, differing from these only by more systematic pedantry, and by their fanatical and superstitious belief in the miraculous effects of their social science.
+They still dream of experimental realization of their social utopias, of founding isolated phalansteres, of establishing "Home Colonies," or setting up a "Little Icaria"- pocket editions of the New Jerusalem-and to realize all these castles in the air they are compelled to appeal to the feelings and purses of the bourgeois.
+By degrees they sink into the category of the reactionary conservative Socialists depicted above, differing from these only by more systematic pedantry and by their fanatical and superstitious belief in the miraculous effects of their social science.